blueslow/sslcertzoneedit/README.md

 ## Aknowledgements
 * Thanks to onley for dns_zoneedit_rm
 * Thanks to sbn-purchark for mayor improvement of the script.
+* Thanks to denix0 for context to acme_zoneedit_inc.patch to avoid recurring failing patches when source was changed.

 ## Known issues
 * It has been reported that dns_zoneedit_rm reports in false positives in some cases.
 * Pfsense integration lacks field with ability to include extra acme.sh commands and parameters.
+* Merge of context into acme_zoneedit_inc.patch is untested.
+If problem arises apply it manually according to above documentation.